peteradrichem/Xul/docs/validate.rst

    validate -x schema.xsd *.xml -l

 .. program:: validate
-.. option:: -F, -L, --invalidated-files
+.. option:: -L, -F, --invalidated-files

-The ``-F, -L, --invalidated-files`` command-line option only prints the names of XML files that don't validate.
+The ``--invalidated-files`` command-line option only prints the names of XML files that don't validate (similar to ``grep --files-without-match``).

 Remove XML files that fail to validate: